fermyon/spin-cloud-gpu/README.md

 ## Functionality

-`spin cloud-gpu init` - deploy the fermyon-cloud-gpu Spin app to act as a cloud GPU proxy and generates a runtime-config file.
+`spin cloud-gpu init` - deploy the fermyon-cloud-gpu Spin app to act as a cloud GPU proxy and generates a runtime-config.
+The runtime-config needs to be copied into a file.
 ![](/img/spin-cloud-gpu-init.png)

 > Note that you must have this section added to your `runtime-config.toml` file: